dgarske/wolfKeyMgr/README.md

 * To enable all Intel (AESNI/AVX) speedups use `--enable-intelasm --enable-sp --enable-sp-asm`
 * To enable all ARMv8 (aarch64) speedups use `--enable-armasm --enable-sp --enable-sp-asm`
-* Requires at least wolfSSL v4.8.0 with PR's:
+* Requires at least wolfSSL v4.8.0 with PR:
    - https://github.com/wolfSSL/wolfssl/pull/4181

 2. Install libevent version 2.0+